harvardadvocate/womensissue/src/pages/pieces/written/poetry/poem-wet-only-to-the-knees.md

 ---

 Low among the gulls this time it was not you who found me heedless the reeds<br />
-bronze smell of men who started drinking early there are children to put to bed<br />
+bronze smell of men who started drinking early there are children to put to bed
-Test

 there are buzzards and pipers a proud arch of cormorants by turns sleek diving or<br />
 spread ceremonious stilled feathers oiled and dripping ecstatic like preachers we